smansu4/thermal-map/README.md

 here: https://sitetuners.com/blog/do-heat-maps-really-work/ under the `Eye Tracking Heat Map` section.
 Similar to that image, I wanted to render a gradient of color radiating outwards.

-### Potential Future Updates:
+### ~~Potential Future~~ Updates:
-- Enable mouse / trackpad scrolling of the webpage.
-  - Complete -- commented out in the `MapController.java` file.
 - Update the heatmap to scroll when the webpage scrolls.
-  - Would need to dynamically resize the map when user scrolls the webpage.
+  - Doing this may require executing additional javascript code to interact directly with the webpage.
+This will get complex Instead of doing this, it makes more sense to write this app in javascript and render the heat map on the browser directly.

 ### Notes:
 A recording of the heat map against a blank canvas can be found in the `/resources/recordings` directory.